Rockefeller Center has nothing on this tree. The biggest Christmas tree in the world is, in fact, in Gubbio, Umbria.

 In order to get the tree ready for its annual December 7 lighting, local volunteers work for three months stringing lights and electrical equipment up the slope of Mount Ingino.
-(Yes, that is the same mountain that Eugubini scale each May for the celebration of the Corsa dei Ceri.)
-And, the numbers are astounding:
+Yes, that is the same mountain that Eugubini scale each May for the celebration of the Corsa dei Ceri.

 - The surface area of the star is 1,000 square meters